Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

                           [--timeout TIMEOUT] -u URL --username USERNAME [-v] [--warning-errors WARN_ERRORS]

-Checks the health and link status of the front-end ports of a Huawei OceanStor Dorado storage system via the REST API (/fc_port, /eth_port, /sas_port and /bond_port endpoints).
+Checks the health and link status of the front-end and cluster ports of a Huawei OceanStor Dorado storage system via the REST API (/fc_port, /eth_port, /sas_port and /bond_port endpoints).
 Alerts when a port reports a non-normal health status, when it negotiated a speed below the one it is configured or built for, and optionally when a link is down.
 Reports the link error counters the appliance keeps as per-second rates.
+Expansion, management, maintenance and internal ports are checked on request via --include-backend.
 Supports reporting the I/O counters via --performance.
+Supports extended reporting via --lengthy.

 options:
   -h, --help            show this help message and exit